 Gear crowning “involves changing the chordal thickness of the tooth along its axis.
 This modification eliminates end bearing by offering a contact bearing in the center of the gear.”
 Source: Design World

 Gears can generate unnecessary amounts of noise and vibration when paired together.
 The sound of metal on metal, coupled with inconsistencies in some production lines, corrosion and natural wear and tear can make for some harsh and grating sounds.
 As gearboxes get smaller and smaller with advancing technology, it becomes even more difficult to maintain these gears as they naturally age and keep the quality at a level where noise and misalignment don’t become a problem.

 By using a process like gear crowning, you can decrease the amount of sound in a gear pairing as well as decrease vibration, which can lead to the longevity of the parts of your assembly.
-As a manufacturer, you will also increase user loyalty from a process like gear crowning when your parts outlast the competitor’s.
+Another common use for crowning is to counter offset loads commonly found in cantilevered gear shafts.
+In this case the crown on the lead would be offset to the center of the gear face width.
+By considering the above uses of crowning, as well as others, you will also increase user loyalty when your parts outlast the competitor’s.

 To learn more about the process of gear crowning or other sound and vibration dampening methods, contact Gear Motions today.